umd-lib/aspace-custom/docs/DevelopmentSetup.md

 to upload.
 Left-click the "Start Job" button.
 The "Import Job" page will be displayed.

-3.7) Once the job has completed, go to the front-end public interface (<http://localhost:3001/>).
+3.7) Once the job has completed, the "Amoss, William L. papers" collection will be published, but the other two collection will be unpublished:

+* Archives of the Atlantic Monthly
+* Louis Auchincloss papers

+To publish these collections, for each unpublished collection:

+3.7.1) Select "Browse | Resources".
+The "Resources" page will be displayed.

+3.7.2) Select the "Edit" button for an unpublished collection, then on the resulting page, left-click the "Publish All" button, and then select "Publish All" in the confirmation dialog.

+3.8) Go to the front-end public interface (<http://localhost:3001/>).
 Left-click the "Libraries" link on the application home page.
 The resulting page should display the "UMD Test Repository", and indicate that it has 3 collections.

 ### Destroying Sample Data